 Can you relate to any of this?
 Even if you’re not over-eating specifically as “punishment,” chances are you’re doing it to avoid being fully present with yourself – and unwanted feelings.

 Although you might think you’re over-eating for fun entertainment – or as an attempt to comfort yourself – there are healthier ways to have fun and get comforted.

 Chances are you’re using over-eating as a way to escape yourself.
 It’s an attempt not to feel or think about what you really need to feel and face.

 If you want to live your happiest life – true to who you are – true to what you need – then you have to stop pigging out and start listening up!

-This is why I developed The Do It Program – a life-changing online home course – you can do at your own pace.
+This is why I developed my video course Stop Emotional Eating – a life-changing online home course – you can do at your own pace.
 You’ll not only lose weight, you’ll gain self-love, gain calm, gain confidence – and gain lots of positive energy to go towards what I call your “Grand Quest” – an exciting passion/mission.

 Click to find out more about these life-changing tools!
-Already thousands of people have used these tools to stop stress eating – for good!
 I’d love for you to be my next success story!